project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_org_add_user.md

 ### Prerequisites

-1. An intialized Sunbird instance with channel and an [organization administrator]() generated through Keycloak.
+1. An intialized Sunbird instance, an [organization](http://www.sunbird.org/developer-docs/how-to-guide/how_to_create_organization/) and a [user](http://www.sunbird.org/developer-docs/how-to-guide/how_to_create_user).

-2. The [API Key for access](http://www.sunbird.org) and basic authentication
+2. The [API Key for access](http://www.sunbird.org) and basic authentication (serverinstallation/postinstallation configuration) and in response the access_token is generated that need to be used for <pre>x-authenticated-user-token</pre> header

 3. An API client to make API calls.
-For example use Postman refer [Using Postman](http://www.sunbird.org/apis/framework/#tag/usingpostman)
+For example use Postman #refer [Using Postman](http://www.sunbird.org/apis/framework/#tag/usingpostman)#

 4. Access to the [Mapping User to Organization API](http://www.sunbird.org//apis/orgapi/#operation/Organisation%20Add%20User)